thedudesinc/CropKeeperAPI/README.md

 Plan during winter.
 Set Tasks.
 Get Reminders.

 # Developer Environment Initialization

 These steps need to be completed before running the app for the first time.

 1. Setup SQL Express on your local computer.
 2. Install dotnet CLI
 3. Install Entity Framework CLI.
-5. Run `dotnet ef database update` in your terminal.
+4. Run `dotnet ef database update` in your terminal.
 If this command doesn't work, you may not have correctly install the above dependencies.
-6. Start debugging on the app (using F5 or clicking run in your IDE).
+5. Start debugging on the app (using F5 or clicking run in your IDE).

 # Database Migration for Remote SQL Azure Instance

-1. Run `dotnet ef migrations bundle --self-contained --verbose`
+1. Run `dotnet ef migrations bundle --configuration Production --verbose --force`
-2. Run `.\efbundle.exe --connection '<insert remote connection string here>'`
+2. Run `.\efbundle.exe --connection "<insert remote connection string here>"`
+3. Delete efbundle.exe